na-na-hi/renget/archive/t97vwn.md

 -> !["Y'know sometimes I wished we waited before having a kid-ow!
 I'm kidding!" ](https://i.imgur.com/13ew8dk.png) <- Inigo's dramatic dismay at the lobsters and oysters in the shellfish hall nearly got them kicked out.
 Only Hoge's quick lecture on crustacean anatomy placated the disgruntled staff and saved them.
 Afterwards, she banned any further anti-oyster rants.
 Inigo grumbled but gave in when she stroked his wrist apologetically.
 Forgiveness came quickly when Hoge was involved.
 They found some time for each other while Eri joined a group of children to listen to a guide.

+"Inigo..."

+"Corune-chan?"

+"Shouldn't we check on Eri?"

+"Just one more minute..."

 The camouflaged creature exhibits brought out Inigo and Hoge's competitive sides.
 They playfully bickered and teased over who could spot the most hidden fish.
 Eri scampered back and forth between tanks to check each new discovery.
 In the seahorse area, she happily adopted a "baby" to link to her wrist, enthralled by its coiled tail and horselike snout.
 ***
 -> !["Did you know even though sharks don't have bones, they can still fossilize?
 As most sharks age, they deposit calcium salts in their skeletal cartilage." - Hoge, probably. ](https://i.imgur.com/MpExvLl.png) <-